Nicho

-Nichos (singular: "nicho", meaning "niche") are a type of folk art popular throughout Central and South America, often devotional but sometimes merely quirky.
+Nichos (singular: "nicho", meaning "niche") is a type of folk art popular throughout Central and South America, often devotional but sometimes merely quirky.
 Resembling dioramas, they are made from common household objects and craft material and traditionally combine elements from Roman Catholicism, mestizo spirituality, and popular culture.
 Nicho objects have different names in different places: they may be called retablo or have local names.
 Peruvian Retablos are a style that encompasses several different portable forms not discussed here.

 In South America it is common to see decorative boxes called "nichos" set upon tables and pedestals to display religious icons.
 These boxes may serve as a religious altar (to mark a significant religious event) or to honor a patron saint.
 Common structural conventions include hinged doors, carved borders, and multiple panels.
 Within the box there is a central figure or object for whose honor the nicho has been created.
 They are usually painted with striking colors, often contrasting bright and dark, and tend towards garish.